Agricultural Science and Technology Major

 Environmental Horticulture

-The Environmental Horticulture specialization focuses on the science, technology and management of fruit, vegetable, flower and woody ornamental plant production.
-The applied aspects of the curriculum include training in plant propagation, greenhouse crop production systems, containerized nursery production, food crop production and controlled environmental systems.
-Courses are taken in plant science, soil science, plant protection and food safety practices.
-Graduates of this program pursue careers in urban agriculture, horticultural enterprises and public education programs.
+The Environmental Horticulture specialization focuses on the science, technology and management of sustainable fruit, vegetable, flower and woody ornamental plant production as well as controlled environment agriculture and hydroponic crop production.
+Applied aspects of the curriculum include training in plant propagation, plant identification, field production of fruits, vegetables and ornamental crops, greenhouse crop production, containerized nursery production, and food production in controlled environment and hydroponic systems.
+Courses are taken in plant science, soil science, plant pathology and entomology, plant protection and food safety.
+Graduates of this program pursue careers in production horticulture, urban agriculture, food safety and public education programs.
+Some own their own businesses.
 Students can prepare for plant science graduate programs by taking additional courses.

 Agricultural and Extension Education